makwaijun/personalwebpagev2/content/Poetry/Poetry5.md

 draft: false
 ---

-We are but inquiring souls, adrift in the great cosmos
+We are, but inquiring souls, adrift in the great cosmos

-feeding on a diet of parented Wrongs and societal Rights;
+feeding on a diet of parented Wrongs and society's Rights;

-Yet born with a critical mind, a soul yearning for liberation,
+Yet born we are, with critical minds, souls yearning for liberation,

 In a world

-where actions and choice are illusions,
+where actions and choice are but illusions,

 and in happenstance: Self-righteous delusion.